Nancy Rabalais

 Nancy Nash Rabalais is an American marine ecologist.
-Born in Wichita Falls, Texas, she is the daughter of Kathryn Charlotte Preusch and Stephen Anthony Nash, a mechanical engineer, and the second of four children.
 She researches dead zones in the marine environment and is an expert in eutrophication and nutrient pollution.

 Biography

+Nancy Rabalais was born in Wichita Falls, Texas, the second of four children of Kathryn Charlotte Preusch and Stephen Anthony Nash, a mechanical engineer.
 Rabalais earned her B.S. in 1972 and her M.S. in 1975 from Texas A&M University–Kingsville.
 Rabalais worked at Padre Island National Seashore in 1975 and began as a research assistant at the University of Texas Marine Science Institute, Port Aransas Marine Laboratory for 4 years.
 She began further graduate studies in 1979, working towards her Ph.D., where she studied fiddler crabs endemic to South Texas.
 She received her Ph.D. in Zoology from the University of Texas at Austin in 1983.